 - been employed continuously for 26 weeks up to and including her qualifying week

-- had average weekly earnings (AWE) above the Lower Earnings Limit in the relevant period.
+- had average weekly earnings (AWE) above the LEL in the relevant period.

 The amount payable